milovanderlinden/blackarch-site/_posts/2015-11-02-iso-released.md

 icon: fa-file-archive
 ---

-Today we released new BlackArch Linux ISOs.
+Today we released new BlackArch ISOs.
 The new ISOs include over 1230 tools for i686 and x86_64 and over 1010 tools.
 For more details see the ChangeLog below.

 Here's the ChangeLog :